 FUNDING AREAS: Education and youth, STEM education

-OVERVIEW: Jen-Hsun Huang and his wife Lori move their philanthropy through the Jen-Hsun & Lori Huang Foundation, which gave away around $1.2 million in a recent year.
-The foundation has steadily supported Stanford University.
+OVERVIEW: Jen-Hsun Huang and his wife Lori do their grantmaking through the Jen-Hsun & Lori Huang Foundation, which made around $1.2 million in grants in a recent year.
+The foundation supports Stanford University.

 The Huangs are also involved with AI4ALL, “a national nonprofit working to increase diversity and inclusion in artificial intelligence.”
-Along with Melinda Gates, the couple gave gifts to support new education programs for high schoolers at leading universities.
-They also gave a $1 million gift to City Year San Jose.
+Along with Melinda Gates, the couple gave grants to support new education programs for high schoolers at leading universities.
+They also gave a $1 million grant to City Year San Jose.

 Jen-Hsun & Lori Huang Foundation